pachyderm/docs/content/2.5.x/reference/helm-values/pachd.md

       secret: "" # the secret/password of the user with readwrite access to the bucket.
       secure: "false" # enables https for minio if "true"
       signature: "" # Enables S3v2 support by setting signature to "1"; being deprecated.
-    # putFileConcurrencyLimit sets the maximum number of files to
-    # upload or fetch from remote sources (HTTP, blob storage) using
+    putFileConcurrencyLimit: 100 # sets the maximum number of files to upload or fetch from remote sources uploadConcurrencyLimit sets the maximum number of concurrent; analogous to --put-file-concurrency-limit argument to pachctl
-    # PutFile concurrently.
-It is analogous to the
-    # --put-file-concurrency-limit argument to pachctl deploy.
-    putFileConcurrencyLimit: 100
-    # uploadConcurrencyLimit sets the maximum number of concurrent
-    # object storage uploads per Pachd instance.
-It is analogous to
-    # the --upload-concurrency-limit argument to pachctl deploy.
+    uploadConcurrencyLimit: 100  # object storage uploads per Pachd instance; analogous to  --upload-concurrency-limit argument to pachctl
-    uploadConcurrencyLimit: 100
-    # The shard size corresponds to the total size of the files in a shard.
+    compactionShardSizeThreshold: 0 # the total size of the files in a shard.
-    # The shard count corresponds to the total number of files in a shard.
+    compactionShardCountThreshold: 0 # the total number of files in a shard.
-    # If either criteria is met, a shard will be created.
-    compactionShardSizeThreshold: 0
-    compactionShardCountThreshold: 0

   ppsWorkerGRPCPort: 1080
-  # the number of seconds between pfs's garbage collection cycles.
+  storageGCPeriod: 0 # the number of seconds between pfs's garbage collection cycles; <0 disables garbage collection; 0 defaults to pachyderm's internal config.
-  # if this value is set to 0, it will default to pachyderm's internal configuration.
-  # if this value is less than 0, it will turn off garbage collection.
-  storageGCPeriod: 0
-  # the number of seconds between chunk garbage colletion cycles.
+  storageChunkGCPeriod: 0 # the number of seconds between chunk garbage colletion cycles; <0 disables chunk garbage collection; 0 defaults to pachyderm's internal config.
-  # if this value is set to 0, it will default to pachyderm's internal configuration.
-  # if this value is less than 0, it will turn off chunk garbage collection.
-  storageChunkGCPeriod: 0
   # There are three options for TLS:
   # 1. Disabled
   # 2. Enabled, existingSecret, specify secret name